Buyer Education · Vendor Selection · 2026

 - Replacement policy.
 State your replacement policy: trigger conditions, timeline, and cost to us if an engineer must be swapped.

 - IP and security.
-Confirm in writing that all code and work product is assigned to us, and describe your data-protection and security practices (e.g. GDPR- and ISO 27001-aligned processes).
+Confirm in writing that all code and work product is assigned to us, and describe your data-protection and security practices (e.g. buyer-specific security and data-protection requirements).

 - References.
 Provide at least three verifiable references or verified review-platform links (e.g. a Clutch profile) for engagements similar to ours.